 Oculus Lipsync offers a Unity plugin for use on Windows or macOS that can be used to sync avatar lip movements to speech sounds and laughter.
 Oculus Lipsync analyzes the audio input stream from microphone input or an audio file and predicts a set of values called visemes, which are gestures or expressions of the lips and face that correspond to a particular speech sound.
-A viseme describes a visual gesture or expression of the lips and face that corresponds to a particular speech sound, similar to how a phoneme describes a sound.
 The term viseme is used when discussing lip reading and is a basic visual unit of intelligibility.
 In computer animation, visemes may be used to animate avatars so that they look like they are speaking.

 Oculus Lipsync uses a repertoire of visemes to modify avatars based on a specified audio input stream.
 Each viseme targets a specified geometry morph target in an avatar to influence the amount that target will be expressed on the model.
 Thus, with Oculus Lipsync we can generate realistic lip movement in sync with what is being spoken or heard.
 This enhances the visual cues that one can use when populating an application with avatars, whether the character is controlled by the user or is a non-playable character (NPC).